Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control

-As mentioned in the introduction the Macroscopic Fundamental Diagram (MFD) for a given traffic network describes the relationship between traffic variables averaged across all \textit{lanes} in the network.
-The main requirement for a well-defined MFD is that congestion be homogeneously distributed across the network, i.e. there must be no ''hot spots'' in the network.
-For analytical derivations it is often also assumed that each \textit{lane} of the network obeys the kinematic wave model \citep{Lighthill1955Kinematic,richards1956shock} with common fundamental diagram \citep{daganzo2008analytical, Laval2015Stochastic}.
-In this way, upper bounds for the MFD have been found using the method of cuts in the case of homogeneous networks \citep{daganzo2008analytical}.
-In a flow-density diagram a ``cut'' is a straight line with slope (wave speed) corresponding to the average speed of a moving observer and intercept given by the maximum passing rate the observer would measure.
+The network MFD has its origins in \cite{godfrey1969mechanism} as a way of describing the traffic flow of urban networks at an aggregate level, and has been used in the past as a concise way of displaying network simulation output \cite{Smeed1967Road,Herman1979Two,Herman84, mahmassani1984investigation}.
+For a given traffic network, it describes the relationship between traffic variables averaged across all \textit{lanes} in the network.
+The main requirement for a well-defined MFD is that congestion be homogeneously distributed across the network, i.e. there must be no ``hot spots'' in the network.
+For analytical derivations it is often also assumed that each \textit{lane} of the network obeys the kinematic wave model \cite{Lighthill1955Kinematic,richards1956shock} with common fundamental diagram \cite{daganzo2008analytical, Laval2015Stochastic}.
+In this way, upper bounds for the MFD have been found using the method of cuts in the case of homogeneous networks \cite{daganzo2008analytical}.
+In a flow-density diagram a ``cut'' is a strthisaight line with slope (wave speed) corresponding to the average speed of a moving observer and intercept given by the maximum passing rate the observer would measure.
 By varying the observer speed one obtains a series of cuts whose lower envelope gives an approximation of the MFD.
 For general networks, \cite{Laval2015Stochastic} introduces the stochastic method of cuts and shows that (the probability distribution of) the MFD can be well approximated by a function of the three parameters in \eqref{parameters}.
 In particular to this paper, the cuts' wave speed produced by this theory for extreme free-flow, $u_0$, and extreme congestion, $-w_0$, are given by:

 after using $\rho= 1$ in equation (17b) of \cite{Laval2015Stochastic}.